Insurance Terms and Definitions

 On this page, we try to explain a very complex issue in simple language.

-A health insurance policy is a contract between an insurance company and an individual or a group that individuals are part of, like an employer or labor union.
+A health insurance policy is a contract between an insurance company and an individual or a group of individuals, like an employer or labor union.
 Basically, you pay the insurance company a set amount of money during the contract period and, in return, the insurance company agrees to pay for a portion of your medical care.
 Since your policy is a contract, its terms determine what coverage you may or may not get.

 To get the most from your health insurance, it’s important to understand some basic insurance terms and their definitions: